 Having trouble registering for the ACT?
 Worried the safety of the testing environment?
 Not sure if the tests will even occur?
 Don’t stress!
 Drury University has gone test optional this fall and you can apply, be considered for scholarships, and ultimately enroll without taking the ACT or SAT.

 Applying now without an ACT or SAT score or even with a test date scheduled, does not preclude you for submitting a score later.
-If your ACT score would increase your academic scholarship, we will make that adjustment.
-Don’t let the challenges in signing up for the ACT or concerns about the testing environment, slow you down towards your goal of enrolling at the right college or university for you.
+If your ACT score would increase your academic scholarship, we will make that adjustment prior to our Priority Deadline, so please be sure to communicate with your admission counselor!
 Drury is looking forward to knowing you as a person, not as a number between 1 and 36.

 Drury University selects students for admission in a holistic way and thus considers a number of factors in determining a student’s potential for success.
 After researching how standardized test scores impact academic performance and graduation rates, we realized that a student’s academic record is the best predictor.
 Furthermore, we recognize that not all students have the same access to the ACT and SAT and wanted to level the playing field for these students.

 On the Drury Application for Admission, you will be able to pick from three Admission Pathways: Submit ACT/SAT test scores, Submit an Essay/Writing Sample, or Admissions Interview.